Some of the organizations and businesses I’ve worked with have included:

 Academic and field training as an anthropologist gives me the capacity to see the big picture as well as the details that matter.
 I think in terms of organizational culture and translate those insights into actionable steps for individuals and groups.

-Nearly 20 years of practicing meditation has instilled a deep sense of mindfulness in me, which informs all my work.
+More than 20 years of practicing meditation has instilled a deep sense of mindfulness in me, which informs all my work.
 I’ve also conducted research on how contemplative practices can be integrated into organizations and business.

 The common thread that weaves through all my work: